alyraffauf/aly.codes/content/blog/2025-02-07-stop_using_nixos-rebuild_switch.md

 2. **Build the Configuration**
    Run `nix build` to ensure the configuration compiles successfully.
 3. **Preview System Changes**
-   Use `nixos-rebuild --dry-activate` to preview modifications.
+   Use `nixos-rebuild dry-activate` to preview modifications.
 4. **Test in an Isolated Environment**
    Run `nixos-rebuild build-vm`—especially useful for multi-host setups.
 5. **Apply Changes Ephemerally**